Evidence from End-of-Day Stock Prices

 Centralized Versus Decentralized Exchanges

-Despite the growing adoption of decentralized exchanges, not much is yet known about their market quality.
-To shed some light on this issue, we study cryptocurrencies by comparing decentralized blockchain-based venues (DEX) to centralized crypto exchanges (CEX) by assessing two key aspects of market quality: price efficiency and market liquidity.
-Using a novel and comprehensive data set, we find that overall CEX provide better market quality but CEX becomes competitive if transaction costs exceed 100,000$.
-Further, the main determinant of the lower price-efficiency of DEX is the high gas price stemming from proof-of- work blockchains.
-We propose and empirically validate a stylized theory of DEX liquidity provision, which links trading volumes, protocol fees, and liquidity in equilibrium.
-Our model prefigures the possible scenarios of efficiency paths for DEX to overtake CEX.
+Despite the growing adoption of decentralized exchanges, little is known about their market quality.
+Using a novel and comprehensive dataset, we compare decentralized blockchain-based venues (DEXs) to centralized crypto exchanges (CEXs) by assessing two key aspects of market quality: price efficiency and market liquidity.
+We find that CEXs provide better market quality overall and identify the main friction dampening DEX efficiency as the high gas price stemming from proof-of-work blockchains.
+We propose and empirically validate a stylized model of DEX liquidity provision, linking trading volume, protocol fees, and liquidity in equilibrium.
+Our theory identifies the quantitative conditions needed for DEXs to overtake CEXs in the future.

 Asset Pricing Implications of Delta-Hedging